pyummm/mymove/docs/adr/0028-config-management.md

 ## Context and Problem Statement

-To make MyMove a canonical 12-factor application, we must do a better job of managing [config](https://12factor.net/config).
-Our webserver uses flags and environment variables, but our use of config is not managed in a cohesive way.
-With the use of a more robust framework and some patterns, we can make incorporating new config options and deployment environments seamless.
+To make MyMove a canonical [12-factor application](https://12factor.net/), we must do a better job of managing [config](https://12factor.net/config).
+Our webserver uses flags and environment variables, but our use of config throughout the application is not managed in a cohesive way.
+The use of a more robust config framework with standard patterns will enable the seamless integration of new options and application environmental contexts, e.g., a local docker server, end-to-end test context, mock per-branch environments, etc.

 ## Decision Drivers

-* Maintained
+* Maintained (new commits less than 6 months ago)
 * Support environment variables, command line flags, and config files.
 * Supports integer, duration, and time variables.
 * Enables using JSON as config values